THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 you knit me together in my mother's womb.

-v 15 My frame was not hidden from you, when I was being
+v 15 My frame was not hidden from you, when I was being made in secret,

 For I know that my Redeemer lives,